 Senior Lawyer, Delphine K. Djiraibe's Law Firm

-Delphine Djiraibe recalls the importance of the tools and education she learned during her time in HRAP by saying, “I still have course materials that I am using, especially for advocacy and fundraising.”
-When Delphine came to HRAP from her home country of Chad, she was serving as Human Rights Attorney at Chadian Association for the Promotion and Defense of Human Rights (ATPDDH), an organization that she co-founded.
-While participating in HRAP, Delphine followed coursework in human rights at Columbia University and attended some of the many training seminars and workshops that HRAP offers, which include fundraising, public-speaking, and grant writing, among others.
+Delphine Djiraibe recalls the importance of the tools and education she learned during her time in HRAP by saying, "I still have course materials that I am using, especially for advocacy and fundraising.”
+When Delphine came to HRAP from her home country of Chad, she was serving as a human rights attorney at Chadian Association for the Promotion and Defense of Human Rights (ATPDDH), an organization that she co-founded.

-Since her participation in HRAP, Delphine has made new notable accomplishments.
-After returning to Chad, she initiated a prosecution of Hissen Habre, the country’s former dictator, and created a network of civil society organizations to advocate for a peace and reconciliation process.
-She also opened the first Public Interest Law Center in Chad, which is the first of its kind in Central Africa.
+Since her participation in HRAP, Delphine has had many notable accomplishments.
+After returning to Chad, she initiated prosecution of Hissen Habre, the country's former dictator, and created a network of civil society organizations to advocate for a peace and reconciliation process.
+She also opened the Public Interest Law Center in Chad, which is the first of its kind in Central Africa.
 Delphine continued her post-secondary studies and completed an LLM program at American University Washington College of Law where she majored in international human rights and environmental law.